The Psychological Training and Consultation Center is part of the

 Health Professions Building on the campus of CMU, on West Campus Drive between Bellows and Preston in Mt.
 Pleasant, Michigan.

 The Clinic is open Monday through Friday, 8:00 AM to 5:00 PM, with some evening appointments available.
+Due to the COVID-19 pandemic, telehealth services using video conferencing are being offered until further notice.

 Contact us for further information or to schedule an appointment at (989) 774-3904.